onionj/onionj.github.io/index.md

 ## Professional Summary
-Software Engineer with extensive experience designing and delivering scalable backend systems and real-time platforms.
-Proven success across 10+ professional projects using Python, Go, and modern distributed technologies.
+Software Engineer with extensive experience architecting high-concurrency backend systems and real-time platforms serving millions of users.
+Proven success in technical leadership and delivering scalable solutions using Python, Go, and distributed technologies.

 ## Work Experience